 4800 Digital Area of Rescue

-ADA Area of Refuge and Rescue Assistance System
+4800 Digital ADA Area of Rescue and Emergency Communication System

-The Americans with Disabilities Act (ADA) requires multi-story buildings, such as hospitals and office buildings, to provide an Area of Refuge or Area of Rescue Assistance on each floor.
-This provides a place for patients, residents, visitors, and others who are disabled or have difficulty moving around to wait and call for help in an emergency, such as a fire.
+The Americans with Disabilities Act (ADA) requires multi-story buildings to provide an Area of Refuge or Area of Rescue Assistance on each floor.
+This provides a place for personnel who are disabled or have difficulty moving around to wait and call for help in an emergency, such as a fire.
 Rescue personnel can also evacuate the building more efficiently since many of the people on each floor will be gathered in one place.

 With the 4800 Area of Rescue Assistance System, patients and residents of hospitals, nursing homes, assisted living facilities, senior living centers, office buildings, and other multi-story structures can feel safer in an emergency, knowing help is on the way.